aws-samples/aws-msk-content-streaming/README.md

 ![c9before](/images/c9after.png)

 > :boom: If you prefer a different theme, you can choose one by selecting _View > Themes > Solarized > Solarized Dark_

-First, you need your own AWS account.
-Follow these [steps](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) if you do not have an account.

-Next, you have to setup the environment for the `deploy.sh` script.
-You use the script to deploy and destroy the application.

 ### Resize the environment